warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 **How to use**

 1. Clone a physical usb drive to an image file
+    > _NOTICE : You can skip this step, if you enable VM via APP._

     * For Linux - use tool like **dd**
       ```
       dd if=/dev/sda of=usb.img bs=1M count=100